strangesast/fwlib/example/README.md

 The example is configured for 32bit compilation on x64 systems.
 More work is required for CMake to detect the environment and configure itself properly on arm, for example.

+# Development / Debug
+Copy `compile_commands.json` from build dir to use with IDE